zoot101/snapraid-daily/README.md

 # Clone the Repo
 git clone https://github.com/zoot101/snapraid-daily

+# Rename the Directory into what is required to build a package
+# (Package_Name-Version) Change the version number if need be
+mv snapraid-daily snapraid-daily-1.5.1
-cd snapraid-daily
+cd snapraid-daily-1.5.1

-# Create a source archive using dh_make
+# Create a source archive using dh_make, answer "yes" to
+# the prompts
 dh_make -s --createorig

 # Build the package